Description

 - Population: Adults with MAFLD or NASH (liver fat content ≥10%)

-- Dose: 6mg weekly (optimal for liver fat reduction)
+- Dose: 6mg weekly (best for liver fat reduction)

 - Assessment: MRI-PDFF or FibroScan at baseline, 24 weeks, 48 weeks